 We all know that hot air rises, so it logically follows that the attic is the hottest part of our homes.
 But did you know that allowing that hot air to stay trapped in the attic can decrease the efficiency of your air conditioning?
 Heat trapped in attics actually radiates down, causing your AC system to work even harder.
-Ventilating your attic is just one way the experts at Blue Valley Energy of Longmont suggests to make your AC more efficient.
+Ventilating your attic is just one way the experts at Blue Valley Heating & Cooling of Longmont suggests to make your AC more efficient.

 Ventilate Your Attic with a Fan for a More Efficient AC